 Getting Started with Junxion

 Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in a CVOR contract — call tolerance, location, pay targets — and they start matching you with open assignments.
-One recruiter, one relationship, your whole contract.
-No getting bounced around every time you have a question.
-That’s the founder-was-a-traveler difference: this agency was built by someone who lived the OR life and got tired of being treated like a number.
+You connect with a recruiter and tell them what you’re after in a CVOR contract: how much call you’ll tolerate, where you want to be, what the pay needs to look like.
+They start matching you with open assignments.
+One recruiter, one relationship, your whole contract, and nobody bouncing you around every time you have a question.
+This agency was built by someone who lived the OR life and got tired of being treated like a number, and it shows in how the process works.

 You also get full pay transparency.
-Every package comes with a complete breakdown — the taxable rate, every stipend, the call structure — so there are no guessing games and no bait-and-switch.
+Every package comes with a complete breakdown โ the taxable rate, every stipend, the call structure โ so there are no guessing games and no bait-and-switch.
 Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
 When you’re ready to look at live CVOR contracts in Texas, talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go